 Water Req: Moderate.
 It can also tolerate drought, but grows much faster when receiving plenty of water.
 It likes moist well drained soil.

 Maintenance: Easy.
 It doesn’t require much maintenance and can be pruned annually.
-To prevent nutritional deficiency, apply good quality palm fertilizer that has continues release formula twice a year during growing season.
+To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

 Propagation: Propagated by seeds.
 Best to sow seeds fresh in the spring.
 It will take around 4 weeks for germination to occur.
 Seedlings grow fast having 4 little leaves only after 6 months